 Jim Edmonds 15 Steakhouse Learns What a Difference a Letter Can Make

 People around town have been getting the following email… From: Jim Edmonds’ F15teen Steakhouse Subject: Free Luxury Ride to the Guns N’ Roses Concert OMG the band that the 80’s left behind, Guns ‘n Roses are coming to town!
 Didn’t you hear?
 It must have been huge news considering the last time they took the stage here there was a “tussle” of some type (it was kinda big news)!
+It was everywhere right?
 [Read More]

 Webster University Has a Parking Issue